Skip to main content

 ✈️How Do You Get to Silvretta Montafon?

-Zurich Airport (ZRH) is the most practical gateway for international families, with a drive of 2 hours and 15 minutes via the A13 through Liechtenstein and into Austria.
-It's motorway almost the entire way, and unlike routes through Switzerland's interior, you'll cross into Austria quickly and dodge the worst of Swiss fuel prices.
-Innsbruck Airport (INN) clocks in at 2 hours and 30 minutes heading west on the A12 and over the Arlberg Pass (or through the Arlberg tunnel, €11.50 toll), but flight options are more limited.
-Friedrichshafen Airport (FDH) on Lake Constance is the sleeper pick: just 90 minutes to Schruns, with Ryanair and Eurowings connections that can be absurdly cheap if you book early.
+Innsbruck Airport (INN) takes 2 hours 30 minutes west on the A12 and over the Arlberg Pass (or through the tunnel for €11.50), but flight options are limited.
+Friedrichshafen Airport (FDH) on Lake Constance is the sleeper pick at just 90 minutes, with Ryanair and Eurowings connections that can be ridiculously cheap.
 The catch?
-Fewer routes and smaller planes, so check schedules before you build your trip around it.
+Fewer routes and smaller planes.

 💡